AdaCore/gnatstudio/docs/users_guide/remote.rst

 When you select a server for a particular category, the change is not immediately effective, as indicated by the server's name appearing in red.
-This allows you to check the configuration before applying it, by pressing the :guilabel:`Check` button, which tests for a correct remote connection and verifies that the project path exists on the build server and has an equivalent on the local machine.
+This allows you to check the configuration before applying it, by pressing the :guilabel:`Check` button.
+This button tests for a correct remote connection and verifies that the project path exists on the build server and has an equivalent on the local machine.

 Clicking the :guilabel:`Apply` button performs the following actions:

 * Reads the default project paths on the Build_Server and translates them into local paths.
-* Synchronizes those paths marked as Sync :guilabel:`Always` or :guilabel:`Once to local` from the build server
+* Synchronizes those paths marked as Sync :guilabel:`Always` or :guilabel:`Once to local` from the build server.
 * Loads the translated local project.
 * Assigns the Build, Execution and Debug servers.